-If evacuation is necessary, evacuate to a safe, open space such as a nearby school or park.
+If evacuation is necessary, evacuate to a nearby school, park or safe open space.

 If your house has collapsed and you cannot live in it, please evacuate to a 'Local Disaster-Prevention Shelter' in an elementary or junior high school.

-For the location of 'Local Disaster-Prevention Shelters', please enquire with the General Affairs Section at your local ward office.
+For the locations of 'Local Disaster-Prevention Shelters', enquire with the General Affairs Section of your local ward office.

-If the evacuation shelter is in danger because fires are spreading, evacuate to a regional evacuation site such as a large park or square.
+If the evacuation site is in danger due to fires spreading, evacuate to a regional evacuation site such as a large park or square.